Photo by AndreyPopov from Getty Images via Canva.com

 A credit score is one of several factors landlords and property management companies look at when considering your rental application.
 Although a credit check may not provide a detailed look at your ability to pay rent each month, it remains one of the foremost investigative tools.

-Before a rental application is denied, it's important to know exactly what appears in your credit report.
-If there are mistakes that inhibit your chances to obtain housing, there are opportunities to correct the inaccurate information that will improve your rating.
-Everyone is allowed one free credit report from the three major reporting agencies, TransUnion, Experian, and Equifax through AnnualCreditReport.com.
+Before a property manager denies your rental application, knowing exactly what appears in your credit report is important.
+If there are mistakes that inhibit your chances of obtaining housing, there are opportunities to correct the inaccurate information that will improve your rating.
+Everyone is allowed one free credit report from the three major reporting agencies, TransUnion, Experian, and Equifax, through AnnualCreditReport.com.

+Are you curious as to what good and bad credit scores are?
 A FICO Score is a widely used credit score and is the number computed by the Fair Isaac Corporation.
-The typical score range is about 300-850.
+The typical score range is about 300 to 850.
+A 670 or above is considered a good score.

 Tenant Screening Services

-Landlords are interested in your ability to regularly, and without interruption, pay rent on time.
-This is why they often use tenant screening services, which not only include a credit report, but could include background checks, county/city records, and bank statements.
-Don’t forget social media is fair game; the behavior you showcase online is searchable by savvy landlords who aim to protect their investment.
+Landlords are interested in your ability to pay rent on time regularly and without interruption.
+That’s why many landlords use tenant screening services, which not only include a credit report but could include background checks, county/city records, and bank statements.
+Don’t forget social media is fair game.
+The behavior you showcase online is searchable by savvy landlords who aim to protect their investment.

 Options if You Have Bad or Zero Credit